 Giga Texel Shader eXtreme (GTX)

-Since the release of the GeForce 7000 series in 2005, Nvidia has used the GTX suffix to mark its best cards.
+Since the release of the GeForce 7000 series in 2005, NVIDIA has assigned the GTX suffix to its best cards.

-It wouldn’t be fair to say that this trend continued all the way up to the release of the RTX cards as Nvidia started gradually increasing the number of GTX-branded cards.
+It would be misleading to say that this trend continued all the way up to the release of the RTX cards, as NVIDIA gradually increased the number of GTX-branded cards.
 Following the release of the 900 series cards in 2014, virtually all GeForce cards had the GTX suffix.

-Although the 1600 series cards do technically belong with the GTX cards, it’s interesting to note that they were released in 2019, a year after we got the first RTX cards.
+Although the 1600 series cards technically belong with the GTX cards, it’s worth noting that they were released in 2019, a year after the release of the first RTX cards.

-Although the performance margin isn’t extremely different, the price differential is simply too large to ignore.
-So, if you’re looking to get a GTX card, then the GTX 1600 series should be a no-brainer.
-However, there are some rather significant downsides to it compared to the RTX cards.
+Although the performance margin isn’t extreme, the price gap is simply too large to ignore.
+If you’re looking to obtain a GTX card, the GTX 1600 series should be a no-brainer.
+However, there are some significant downsides to it in comparison to the RTX cards.

 Ray Tracing Texel eXtreme (RTX)

-First and foremost, the RTX cards have ray tracing, a technology that creates hyper-realistic lighting effects by doing real-time particle simulation.
-Whether this new feature is enough to justify the additional cost, it is up to the individual user.
+The standout feature of the RTX cards is that they have ray tracing, a technology that creates hyper-realistic lighting effects by performing real-time particle simulation.
+Whether or not this new feature is enough to justify the additional cost is up to the individual user.

-DLSS 2.0 is another incredible feature that increases the gap between RTX and GTX cards significantly.
+DLSS 2.0 is another incredible feature that significantly increases the gap between RTX and GTX cards.

 Furthermore, with the release of the RTX 3000 series cards, the affordability of ray tracing has skyrocketed.

-Below is a tech demo from Nvidia showcasing the advancement in ray tracing technology using its cards.
+Below is a tech demo from NVIDIA showcasing the advancement of ray tracing technology using its cards.

-Despite its release date of September 2020, the availability of the RTX 3000 series cards as of the holiday season of 2020 is unreliable.
+Despite its release date of September 2020, the availability of RTX 3000 series cards as of the 2020 holiday season is unreliable.

-However, at a certain point, likely in Q1 2022, we’re bound to see these things level out and be able to have easier access to these cards.
-It is at this point that the RTX 3000 series cards will be available for the same price as the top GTX 1600 series cards while being leaps and bounds better.
+However, at some point, likely in Q1 2022, we’re bound to see these things level out and have much easier access to these cards.
+It is at this point that the RTX 3000 series cards will likely be available for the same price as the top GTX 1600 series cards while also being far more advanced.

-The RTX 3000 series cards aren’t the first RTX cards released.
+The RTX 3000 series cards weren’t the first RTX cards released.
 In 2018, we saw the RTX 2000 series, which completely changed the landscape of video game graphics.

-However, these cards are a bit on the expensive side, so if you’re really interested in buying an RTX card (and have the patience), you should hold out for the RTX 3060 Ti or an RTX 3070.
+However, these cards are on the expensive side.
+If you’re really interested in buying an RTX card (and have the necessary patience), you should hold out for the RTX 3060 Ti or an RTX 3070.